natarajan-chidambaram/BESSER-Agentic-Framework/docs/source/wiki/core/files.rst

 ---------------------------

-If a developer wants to add the handling of receiving files to a platform, apart from the platform specific implementation (that is independent of the BBF), the received file will need to be transformed into a file object and forwarded to the running agent as follows ("agent" will be the running agent instance that should be available in the platform):
+If a developer wants to add the handling of receiving files to a platform, apart from the platform specific implementation (that is independent of the BAF), the received file will need to be transformed into a file object and forwarded to the running agent as follows ("agent" will be the running agent instance that should be available in the platform):